maderix/SimpLang/README.md

 ### Workflow

-1. **Write SimpleLang Kernel Code:** Define your SIMD-optimized logic within a SimpleLang kernel.
+1. **Write SimpLang Kernel Code:** Define your SIMD-optimized logic within a SimpLang kernel.
-2. **Compile Kernel:** The SimpleLang compiler transforms your code into a shared library (e.g., `.so` on Linux).
+2. **Compile Kernel:** The SimpLang compiler transforms your code into a shared library (e.g., `.so` on Linux).
 3. **Integrate with Host Program:**  Your C++ host application loads and executes the compiled kernel.

 ### Safety and Reliability

-SimpleLang prioritizes safety and reliability through:
+SimpLang prioritizes safety and reliability through:

 * **Robust Error Handling:**  Provides informative error messages for easier debugging.
 * **Automatic Resource Management:** Ensures proper cleanup of memory and other resources.